Serving all people by providing personalized health and wellness through exemplary care, education and research.

 A prostate biopsy may be done in several different ways:

-Ultrasound may be used to look at the prostate gland and guide the biopsy needle.
+Ultrasound is usually used to look at the prostate gland and guide the biopsy needle.

 A prostate biopsy is done after other tests show that there may be a problem with the prostate gland.
-It can be used to diagnose prostate cancer and to figure out the cause of an enlarged prostate gland.
+It is the best method to diagnose prostate cancer.

 There may be other reasons for your healthcare provider to recommend a prostate biopsy.